 A moderate heatwave, which has been sweeping different parts of the country since few days, has made public life miserable.

-The day temperature has increased to 38 degrees Celsius in the last few days, running a risk of heat-related diseases.The heatwave may continue for two more days with the same temperature, meteorologist Bazlur Rashid said.
+The day temperature has increased to 38 degrees Celsius in the last few days, running a risk of heat-related diseases.The heatwave may continue for two more days with the intensity of the same temperature, meteorologist Bazlur Rashid said.

 He predicted that the intensity of the heat spell may come down after two or three days.